jeanyves-yang/cs_lawn_mower/README.md

 ## Notes
 - Several lawn mowers can be at the same position.
-- Uses prettier for formatting, tslint as linter.
+- Uses prettier for formatting, tslint as linter, nyc as coverage, mocha/chai + chai-as-expected as test framework.
+- Should replace the console log calls in index.ts by a proper logger, would also avoid the remaining lint errors.

 ## Author
 Jean-Yves Yang